The school has multiple teams that play in the North West Junior Soccer Association competition during Terms 2 and 3 each year.

 Alberton Primary School participates in SAPSASA through the Port District.
 There are 40 Districts in South Australia of which 22 are country districts.

-Students in Year 6 and 7 are invited to try out for several different District sporting teams over the course of the year.
+Students in Year 6 are invited to try out for several different District sporting teams over the course of the year.
 These include softball, football (AFL), soccer and netball to name a few.
 Other SAPSASA events include Swimming and Athletics Carnivals for students in the age categories of 10yr, 11yr, 12yr and 13yr old events.
 This year Alberton competed in the annual District Athletics Day Carnival in the Small Schools category and finished a creditable 2nd.

 Our school has had a regular involvement in SAPSASA sporting events, and we look forward to continuing this in 2022.